6orram/TicTacToe-AI/README.md

 The game is played on a 3x3 grid, and the goal is to get three in a row in any direction (horizontal, vertical, or diagonal).

 # MiniMax Algorithm
-for make that AI unbeatable i use the Minimax Algorith
+for make that AI unbeatable i use the Minimax Algorithm

 Minimax is a decision-making algorithm commonly used in game theory and artificial intelligence to determine the optimal move for a player in a turn-based game.
 It is particularly useful for two-player games with perfect information, such as Tic Tac Toe, chess...